 We do not have a visitor toilet at the Museum, so it is worth noting that our nearest public toilet is in the top left-hand corner of the Bird Street Car Park.

 You may also wish to use the Lombard Car Park, which has an upper level for short stays and a lower level for long stays.
 Upon leaving the car park, head forward towards another alleyway.
 This will also emerge onto the Market Square.
-Once here, walk straight on across the square and we are located at the top of it opposite Dorothy Perkins.
+Once here, walk straight on across the square and we are located at the top of it opposite Waterstones.

 For more information about local car parks, including price lists, please click here.